Why 2021 is a huge year for a green and just recovery from the coronavirus pandemic

-The G7 summit will bring together the heads of government from seven of the world's richest countries and will take place in summer 2021.
+The G7 summit will bring together the heads of government from seven of the world's richest countries between 11-13 June 2021.

 The UK will also be hosting the UN ‘COP26’ climate talks in Glasgow between 1-12 November 2021.
 This will be the largest gathering of world leaders ever to take place on British soil.

 Both of the conferences will be crucial moments for leaders to tackle the climate crisis and cancel unjust debts for developing countries.